 Whilst the impact of the above two absences will vary from business to business, the Bradford factor offers you a simple tool to monitor and manage sickness absence.

-When does a Bradford score become of concern?
+When does a score become of concern?

-However, this score can vary significantly depending on your industry, department and role.
+However, this score can vary depending on your industry, department and role.
 In some industries, work-related illness can be a typical cause of absence.
 For example, back problems in the construction industry or stress levels in nursing.
-Therefore, it’s important that you communicate with your staff to ensure they understand the reason for their absences.
+Therefore, it’s important that you communicate with your staff to ensure you understand the reason for their absences.

 How to use the Bradford Factor to best effect